Law Firm Fee Setting

 If you’re already speaking with a potential client, you’re deep in the sales process.
 At this stage, knowing when and how to quote higher fees is the simplest way to boost your earnings.
-And unlike marketing changes, which demand time and effort, a stronger fee just enhances a conversation you’re already having.
+And unlike marketing changes, which require time and effort, securing a higher fee enhances a conversation you’re already having.

 To quote the right fee, you need to understand which structure best fits each client and situation.
 Yet most attorneys miss out on this opportunity because they lack a systematic approach to making this critical choice.